 In virtually all sports, depth and motion perception and the ability to rapidly shift focus are important prerequisites that enable us to better zero in on opponents, teammates and toys.
 Additional glasses are necessary because everyday spectacles are generally inadequate for these purposes.
 Consequently, sports glasses or sunglasses provide much more than just UV protection.

-It goes without saying that sports glasses have to correct amblyopia just as accurately as standard spectacles.
-Corrective lenses have to be customised for the needs of the user by the optometrist.
+It goes without saying that sports glasses have to correct amblyopia just as accurately as standard eyeglasses.
+Corrective lenses have to be customized for the needs of the user by the eye doctor.
 There are also sports glasses that work with clip inserts for corrective lenses and exchangeable windscreens.
-In other words, the perfect pair of spectacles is indeed available for every visual requirement.
+In other words, the perfect pair of eyeglasses is indeed available for every visual requirement.

 Another possible alternative: Contact lenses in combination with sports glasses.
 In that case, the primary function of the sports glasses is to protect the eyes and enhance contrast.
 Of course they also make a fashion statement.